deepakkumarnd/deepakkumarnd.github.io/_posts/2014-01-13-deployment-using-capistrano-3.md

     $ cap -V                               # or cap --version Capistrano Version: 3.0.1 (Rake Version: 10.1.0) ###

-Since the version 3 capistrano is **multistaged** by default means you can setup your application to deploy in differnt environments without installing additional plugins.
+Capistrano version 3 is **multistaged** by default means you can setup your application to deploy in differnt environments (production, staging etc) without installing additional plugins.

 Capistrano comes with a bunch of default task which you can list using.